 Related Post: Insider's Guide to LEGOLAND® Florida

 Fans of everyone's beloved pig will be positively tickled pink to hear that the World's First Peppa Pig Theme Park is ready and raring to go.

 Located steps away from Legoland, this rosy-colored oasis of merriment was explicitly designed for miniature piggies.
 It features many interactive rides, live shows, themed play areas, and more!

 Related Post: Current Festivals and Events in Orlando

-Take a walk on the wild side and seek out a marine mammal of Florida at Blue Springs.
+Take a walk on the wild side and seek out bears and butterflies in the Orlando wetlands.
 Or, don your bikini and rash guard for a wave-filled afternoon of surfing the breaks at Cocoa Beach.

-Amateur epicureans will devour the worldwide tastes and sweet-scented flora on deck at the Epcot International Flower Garden Festival, while those seeking stomach-lurching stimulation won't be able to miss the debut of the Ice Breaker coaster.
+Amateur epicureans will devour the worldwide tastes and sweet-scented flora on deck at the Epcot International Flower Garden Festival, while those seeking stomach-lurching stimulation won't be able to miss a ride on the chilling Ice Breaker coaster.

-However you choose to spend your Orlando spring break, from kayaking through lush wetlands to sipping Hurricanes at Mardi Gras.
-O-Town's seasonal excitement and events are sure to keep you smiling!
+However, you choose to spend your Orlando spring break, from kayaking through lush marshes to sipping Hurricanes at Mardi Gras.
+O-Town's seasonal excitement and plentiful things to do in spring break are sure to keep you satisfied.

 Tell us, How Will You Spend Your Orlando Spring Break 2023?

 Did we skip any of the best spring break Orlando 2023 events?